hana-4/IMLE_GAN/README.md

 # IMLE-GAN: Implicit Maximum Likelihood Estimation with GANs

 This repository contains an implementation of IMLE-GAN applied to the **Stacked MNIST** dataset.
-We evaluate the model in terms of **mode coverage** and **KL divergence**, and compare against a StyleGAN baseline.
+The model is evaluated in terms of **mode coverage** and **KL divergence**, and compared against a StyleGAN baseline.

 ---